vatesfr/xen-orchestra/docs/vm_management.md

 ## Live Edition

-Any object with a dotted underline can be editer on mouse click: VM title, description, CPU and memory.
+Any object with a dotted underline can be edited on mouse click: VM title, description, CPU and memory.

 ![](./assets/xo5editvm.png)